kpoloney/extentcalc_shiny/readme.md

 # Extent Calculator

 This is a simple shiny app to calculate linear extent in centimeters.
-Units are those commonly used by the SFU Archives.
+Box types are those commonly used by the SFU Archives.

+Partial boxes are calculated as a fraction of the box size based on the total number of files in the box and those in the archival unit being described.

 ## Usage